BenjaminShinar/Books-Resources/Microsoft Azure Fundamentals/README.md

 there are three configurations of cloud deployment models: public, private and hybrid.\

-in a public cloud, the computing machines and storage are located in the datacenters of the hosting company, there is no capital (monterey) barrier to start or to expand, and all access is done via the internet.\
+in a public cloud, the computing machines and storage are located in the data-centers of the hosting company, there is no capital (monterey) barrier to start or to expand, and all access is done via the internet.\
 A private cloud is exclusively used by the purchasing company, and it can be hosted either on premises or at a 3rd part site. all hardware is purchased by the company, and maintained by them, this gives the company complete control over security.\
-a hybrid cloud deployment combines the two, allowing the company to control which servies run on the public cloud an which run on the private cloud (i.e. for legal reasons and compliance with regulations).
+a hybrid cloud deployment combines the two, allowing the company to control which services run on the public cloud an which run on the private cloud (i.e. for legal reasons and compliance with regulations).

 > **Public cloud:**\
 > Services are offered over the public internet and available to anyone who wants to purchase them.
 Cloud resources, such as servers and storage, are owned and operated by a third-party cloud service provider, and delivered over the internet.
 >
 > **Private cloud:**\
 > A private cloud consists of computing resources used exclusively by users from one business or organization.
-A private cloud can be physically located at your organization's on-site (on-premises) datacenter, or it can be hosted by a third-party service provider.
+A private cloud can be physically located at your organization's on-site (on-premises) data-center, or it can be hosted by a third-party service provider.
 >
 > **Hybrid cloud:**\
 > A hybrid cloud is a computing environment that combines a public cloud and a private cloud by allowing data and applications to be shared between them.